molmod/QuickFF/doc/index.rst

 Welcome to the website of QuickFF.
 QuickFF is a Python package developed at the `Center for Molecular Modeling <https://molmod.ugent.be/>`_ (CMM) to quickly derive accurate force fields from ab initio calculations.
-This website contains a information on how to install and use QuickFF.
+This website contains all information on how to install and use QuickFF.
 A detailed describtion of the methodology used by QuickFF to derive the force fields can be found here.

 How to cite QuickFF